We defend Phoenix Entertainment Partners suits

 Ruling on our motion to dismiss, the District of Minnesota dismissed Phoenix's claims against our client in Minnesota.

 Shay Phillips, Ltd. settled a case in the Southern District of New York on terms agreeable to our client.

 Free consultations for Phoenix Entertainment Partners' cases

 If Phoenix Entertainment Partners threatens you or your business, we offer free consultations.
-We have a proven track-record* defending against SOUND CHOICE lawsuits and we help people across the United States, having handled these matters in Illinois, California, New York, and Florida so far.
+We have a proven track-record* defending against SOUND CHOICE lawsuits and we help people across the United States, having handled these matters in Illinois, California, Colorado, Missouri, and New York, and Florida so far.
 Contact us to see if we can help you.

 * Of course, our past successes are not guaranties of future success.